echicken/node-dra818/README.md

 		- When making a Module, pass this as the 'type' argument if using a DRA818V
 	- UHF
 		- When making a Module, pass this as the 'type' argument if using a DRA818U or DRA818M
-	- TCS
-		- If using CTCSS, set Module.TCS to DRA818.TCS to tell it to use tone squelch.
-	- DCS
-		- If using CDCSS, set Module.TCS to DRA818.DCS to tell it to use digital squelch.
 	- Module(port, type)
 		- Module constructor, where 'port' is a serial port (eg. 'COM4' or '/dev/ttyS0') and 'type' is one of DRA818.VHF or DRA818.UHF